Skip to main content

 Intermediate

-Moving beyond foundational concepts, the practical application of diet as a lever to enhance hormone therapy effectiveness requires a more granular understanding of and their interaction with specific nutritional strategies.
+Moving beyond foundational concepts, the practical application of diet as a lever to enhance hormone therapy effectiveness requires a more granular understanding of clinical protocols and their interaction with specific nutritional strategies.
 The body’s response to exogenous hormones is mediated by a complex network of binding proteins, cell receptors, and metabolic clearance pathways.

 Insulin levels have a direct inverse relationship with SHBG; high insulin drives SHBG down, while low insulin allows it to rise.
 A diet that manages insulin response, such as a low-glycemic or ketogenic diet, can therefore be a powerful tool to modulate free hormone levels and enhance the bio-availability of a prescribed therapy.